 Verit’s CISO-as-a-Service model is built on three pillars:

-- Current state analysis — We map your existing security efforts and identify gaps.
+- Current state analysis: We map your existing security efforts and identify gaps.

-- Action plan — Together we prioritise measures based on risk and regulatory requirements.
+- Action plan: Together we prioritise measures based on risk and regulatory requirements.

-- Ongoing support — We participate in the management team, drive the security programme forward, and report to the board.
+- Ongoing support: We participate in the management team, drive the security programme forward, and report to the board.

 Summary

-CISO-as-a-Service is not a compromise — it is a strategic choice that gives mid-sized organisations access to the same security expertise as large enterprises, at a fraction of the cost.
+CISO-as-a-Service is not a compromise.
+It is a strategic choice that gives mid-sized organisations access to the same security expertise as large enterprises, at a fraction of the cost.
 With increasing regulatory requirements through NIS2 and the Cybersecurity Act, the need has never been greater.

 Want to learn more about how a shared CISO can strengthen your organisation?
 Contact us for a complimentary review.